 Because of its status as an Indiana city (it's actually the newest Indiana city, incorporated in 2008), Westfield features the typical form of government for its class: a mayor, a city council, and a clerk-treasurer.

 Founded on May 6, 1834 by a group of North Carolina Quakers that included Asa Bales, Simon Moon, Simon Barker, and Ambrose Osborne (several of which now have Westfield parks named after them), Westfield is purported to have been planned as a stop on the Underground Railroad, thanks to the work of the Religious Society of Friends and the Wesleyan Methodist Church.
 The city was officially incorporated in 2008, making it the youngest Indiana city.

 Because of its relatively small size, not too many celebrities and historical figures have come from Westfield, Indiana.
 However, there are two Westfield residents who have held places in United States history: Claude Bowers and Herbert Baumeister.
 Claude Bowers was the American ambassador to Spain and Chile; at one point he ran for the House of Representatives.
 In his lifetime, Claude Bowers penned fourteen books, many of them concerning the life of Thomas Jefferson.
 Herbert Baumeister, aka Brian Smart, is a lot more infamous.
 A diagnosed schizophrenic, Baumeister murdered somewhere between 11 and 20 gay men, burning the flesh from their bodies before partially burying them in his backyard; he eventually committed suicide.

 Westfield Real Estate

 Westfield, Indiana is the perfect place in which to own a house.
-With 210 listings to decide from, there is no better time than now to schedule some showings.
+With 194 listings in the available inventory, there is no better time than now to go for some of these great opportunities.